12 Ways to Raise Funds for Startups in India

 • Family and Friends: You can raise funds from your personal network, like parents, relatives, or friends who trust your vision.

-• Government Schemes: In India, various government schemes like Startup India offer support for entrepreneurs, including mentorship and grants.
+• Government Schemes: In India, various government schemes, such as Startup India, offer support to entrepreneurs, including mentorship and grants.

 • Incubators & Accelerators: Some programs specifically support entrepreneurs by providing seed funding, mentorship, and resources.